shawnLeeZX/akid/README.md

 The network training methods, which are first order iterative optimization methods, is abstracted as a class `KongFu`.
 A living being needs to keep practicing Kong Fu to get better at tasks needed to survive.
+The actual computation is done by a class `Engine`, which implement a parallel scheme (or one lack of parallelism) to actually do the computation.

 A living being is abstracted as a `Survivor` class, which assemblies all above classes together to play the survival game.
 The metaphor means by sensing more